 ADDRESS: 1410 Water Avenue, Selma, AL MAP

-Founded by the Alabama Colored Baptist Convention in 1866 to train ministers and Christian teachers, it is oldest traditional black junior college in the U.S.
+Founded by the Alabama Colored Baptist Convention in 1866 to train ministers and Christian teachers, it is the oldest traditional black junior college in the USA.

 ADDRESS: 1501 Lapsley Street, Selma, AL MAP